 Women in the Military

-Woman are serving in capacities like never before and performing admirably in our military.
-As Ranking Member of the House Armed Services Subcommittee on Military Personnel, Susan has long been an advocate for our female military members as well as for our military families in general.
-She has traveled to Afghanistan and spent time with active servicewomen there, advocated for women in combat, and continually reached out to our military families to better understand their needs.
-Susan joined the First Lady at Camp Pendleton to talk directly with military families and find out how the federal government can better support them.
+Women are serving in capacities like never before and performing admirably in our military.
+As Ranking Member of the House Armed Services Subcommittee on Military Personnel, Susan has long been an advocate for our female military service members, as well as for our military families.
+She travels to Afghanistan regularly in order to spend time with active servicewomen.
+She also continues advocating for the need to include women in combat arms roles in the military, and reaches out regularly to our military families to better understand their needs.

 Bipartisan Congressional Caucus for Women’s Issues